sundharwinston/JavascriptGrammer/views/Evaluation1/Algorithm-pseudocode.md

 This method writes an error message to the console if the assertion is false.
 If the assertion is true, nothing happens.

-	console.assert(false, 'the word is %s', 'foo');		//show error message console.assert(false, 'the word is %s', 'foo');		// nothing happen let data = 10;
+	console.assert(false, 'the word is %s', 'foo');		//show error message console.assert(true, 'the word is %s', 'foo');		// nothing happen let data = 10;
 	console.assert(data % 10 === 0, {number: data, errorMsg: "Not divisible by 10"});